 Developed in Asia and widely used during the Middle Ages, the abacus can be considered the origin of modern computing devices.
 An abacus, composed of strings and beads representing numerical values, can be used for arithmetic.

 French philosopher Blaise Pascal invented the world's first digital calculator in the 17th century.
 His machine was based on a system of rotating drums controlled with a ratchet linkage.
 In honor of his early contributions to computer technology, the programming language Pascal was named after him in the 1970s.
-A German philosopher and mathematician, Gottfried Wilhelm von Leibnitz, later improved Pascal's design, making a handheld version similar to a handheld calculator.
+A German philosopher and mathematician, Gottfried Wilhelm von Leibniz, later improved Pascal's design, making a handheld version similar to a handheld calculator.
 It never became available commercially, however.

 The first significant automated data-processing techniques were applied to making fabric patterns, not calculating numbers.
 French weaver Joseph-Marie Jacquard introduced a punch-card weaving system at the 1801 World's Fair.
 His system was straightforward enough; the punched cards controlled the pattern applied to the cloth as it was woven.
 The introduction of these looms, symbolizing the replacement of people by machines, caused riots.